mattwang44/PyTorchTP_Style_Transfer/README.md

 ## DLAI-tf

 This is the assignment of Deep Learning Specialization held by [Deeplearning.ai](https://www.deeplearning.ai).
-Please save pretrained model [here](https://drive.google.com/open?id=10zhR-dF3JoST-jEGLkqRoasZ6kx6Y0G6) and saved in the "pretrained-model" folder.
+Please download pretrained model [here](https://drive.google.com/open?id=10zhR-dF3JoST-jEGLkqRoasZ6kx6Y0G6) and saved in the "pretrained-model" folder.

 ## PytorchNeuralStyleTransfer